Ten quick wins to help you get started on your journey to simple living, whether you live in the suburbs, city, or anywhere else.

 For the love of Pete, stop stopping online so much.
 When the urge hits, go do something else that does not involve the Internet.
 Remember that craft spot you set up?
 What about your reading chair or tea nook?
 Go there!
 With a book!

-Day Eight: be part of a community
+Day Eight: Join a Community

 Look up where your closest Farmer’s Market is, and plan to go there every weekend with the whole family.
 It’s fun.
 Even if you have a big garden and don’t need anything from there, just go.
 Try a new vegetable that you don’t grow.
 Ask around to see if there are sources of local milk or meat you can buy.
+It’s fun!

 Invite a new person to your house.
 A mom and friend of one of your children, a friend of a friend, whatever.
 Be brave.